taylorklodowski/backstreet-boys/README.md

 - set up eslint to identify any problematic code
 - spent more time tightening up the height of the player when switching between image/video content
 - add additional video functionality (mute / duration / volume), or pivot and use a third-party video player in favor of my custom solution
+- look into better solves for the https calls, perhaps convert all http urls to https to avoid Mixed Content warnings